hanna-ford/workday/CA and PAA status.md

 	- We are trying to close out GR007979 so we can send them a bill.
 	-  Vance's charges have been showing up under NA object class for August with miscalculated fringes and incorrect IDC.
 	-  I changed the budget date on his PAAs to 9/30/2020; but am having second thoughts about whether this was the right thing to do to repair the charges.
-17. Payroll Accounting Adjustment: Vance S Green - 08/01/2020 - 08/31/2020

-18. We are trying to close out GR007979 so we can send them a bill.
-19. Vance's charges have been showing up under NA object class for August with miscalculated fringes and incorrect IDC.
-20. I changed the budget date on his PAAs to 9/30/2020; but am having second thoughts about whether this was the right thing to do to repair the charges.

 ## Victoria Burton
-13. Payroll Accounting Adjustment: Victoria Leigh Burton - 07/01/2020 - 08/15/2020
+- Payroll Accounting Adjustment: Victoria Leigh Burton - 07/01/2020 - 08/15/2020 -- **Waiting on Yudith Torres**

-14. We are trying to close out GR007979 so we can send them a bill.
+	- We are trying to close out GR007979 so we can send them a bill.
-15. Victoria's charges have been showing up under NA object class with miscalculated fringes and incorrect IDC.
+	- Victoria's charges have been showing up under NA object class with miscalculated fringes and incorrect IDC.
-16. I changed the budget date on all three PAAs to 9/30/2020; but am having second thoughts about whether this was the right thing to do to repair the charges.
+	- I changed the budget date on all three PAAs to 9/30/2020